“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 For musicians with no project management and grantwriting experience, smaller grants and projects, successfully executed, provide sensible pathways to gain the know-how to lead larger projects.

-Whatever our level of experience, though, a sensible way to proceed is to team up with non-profit organizations whose missions intersect with ours.
+Whatever our degree of experience, though, a sensible way to proceed is to team up with non-profit organizations whose missions intersect with ours.
 Then, those organizations can serve as our presenters or our fiscal agents.
-Here are concise guidelines and examples.
+Below are concise guidelines and examples.

 Let’s say that we want to start a concert series or festival in a town that we feel would embrace our music – we’ve got a powerful idea for our event, a well-written proposal, and an itemized budget.